LSSTDESC/imSim/doc/install.rst

 ------------------------------------------------

-If the *imSim* *Docker* image doesn't quite meet your needs, perhaps you need some additional software or dependencies, you can use the *imSim* *Docker* image as a starting point to build your own *Docker* image.
+If the *imSim* *Docker* image doesn't quite meet your needs, perhaps you need some additional software or dependencies, or you want to develop an *imSim* project that is stored locally on your machine actively within a container, you can use the *imSim* *Docker* image as a starting point to build your own *Docker* image.

 The *imSim* Dockerfile
 ~~~~~~~~~~~~~~~~~~~~~~